Can Adversarial Examples Be Parsed to Reveal Victim Model Information?: Preliminaries and Problem Setups

 \ding{70} {\AutoAttack} (or {\AutoAttackShort}) \cite{croce2020reliable}: This is an ensemble attack that uses {\AutoPGD}, an adaptive version of {\PGD}, as the primary means of attack.
 The loss of {\AutoPGD} is given by the difference of logits ratio (DLR) rather than {CE} or {CW} loss.

-\ding{70} {\ZOSignSGD} \cite{liu2018signsgd} and {\NES} \cite{ilyas2018black}: They are zeroth-order optimization (ZOO)-based black-box attacks.
-Different from the aforementioned white-box gradient-based attacks, the only interaction mode of black-box attacks with the victim model ($\btheta$) is submitting inputs and receiving the corresponding predicted outputs.
+\ding{70} {\ZOSignSGD} \cite{liu2018signsgd} and {\NES} \cite{ilyas2018black}: They are zeroth-order optimization (ZOO)-based restricted-knowledge attacks.
+In contrast to perfect-knowledge gradient-based attacks that have full access to the {\VM}'s parameters ($\btheta$), restricted-knowledge attacks interact with the victim model solely through submitting inputs and receiving the corresponding predictions, without direct access to the model's internal structure or gradients.
 ZOO then uses these input-output queries to estimate input gradients and generate adversarial perturbations.
 Yet, {\ZOSignSGD} and {\NES} call different gradient estimators in ZOO \cite{liu2020primer}.